|News and Announcements »|

 Example usage: Print help message and exit make_otu_table.py -h Make OTU table: Make an OTU table from an OTU map (i.e., result from pick_otus.py) and a taxonomy assignment file (i.e., result from assign_taxonomy.py).
 Write the output file to otu_table.biom. make_otu_table.py -i otu_map.txt -t tax_assignments.txt -o otu_table.biom Make OTU table, excluding OTU ids listed in a fasta file: Make an OTU table, excluding the sequences listed in pynast_failures.fna.
 Note that the file pass as -e must end with either '.fasta' or '.fna'. make_otu_table.py -i otu_map.txt -o otu_table_no_pynast_failures.biom -e pynast_failures.fna Make OTU table, excluding a list of OTU ids: Make an OTU table, excluding the sequences listed in chimeric_seqs.txt make_otu_table.py -i otu_map.txt -o otu_table_non_chimeric.biom -e chimeric_seqs.txt

-What you’ll notice is that the usage example input and output files correspond to the files in qiime/qiime_test_data/make_otu_table.
+What you’ll notice is that the usage example input files correspond to the files in qiime/qiime_test_data/make_otu_table.
 The script interface testing works by copying all of the files in make_otu_table to a temporary directory, changing into that directory, running each of the usage examples, and confirming that the script exited successfully (i.e., with an exit status of 0).

-Currently the script usage tests only test whether a script exits successfully: they do not check whether the results correspond to the example output.
+Currently the script usage tests only test whether a script exits successfully: they do not check whether the results correspond to expected output.
 The reasoning is that that would duplicate the functionality of the unit tests (which isn’t a bad thing, except that implementing this would be a lot of work).
 These are tests that the interfaces themselves are working.

 If you don’t see a directory corresponding to a script name in the qiime_test_data directory, that means that a script interface test has not been defined for the given script.
 We’re currently working on extending this framework to cover all QIIME scripts.

 Adding new script interface tests is easy.
-All you do is create a new test directory in qiime_test_data, where the name of the directory corresponds to the script’s name.
+All you need to do is create a new test directory in qiime_test_data, where the name of the directory corresponds to the script’s name.
 For example, if you’re adding tests for my_script.py, you’d add a directory called my_script.
-In that directory you would create example input and output files for all of the script usage examples that are defined in your script.
+In that directory you would create example input files for all of the script usage examples that are defined in your script.
 Make several usage examples that make use of different paths through your script.

 We recommend specifying full paths for many of QIIME scripts, and importantly for workflow and parallel scripts.
 To do this in your usage example, replace the full path with $PWD.
 For example (from pick_de_novo_otus.py):